happypandax/happypandax/docs/source/plugin.rst

 .. tip::

-    It is recommended that you run HPX with the ``--debug`` and ``--dev`` commandline switches so that you can see what's going on when your plug-in is being loaded and in use.
+    It is recommended that you run HPX with the ``--debug`` and ``--dev`` commandline switches so that you can see what's going on when your plugin is being loaded and in use.
     See :ref:`Command-Line Arguments`.
-    You can also disable all loggers except the plug-in logger by adding them to the setting ``advanced.disabled_loggers`` to filter out all noise.
+    You can also disable all loggers except the plugin logger by adding them to the setting ``advanced.disabled_loggers`` to filter out all noise.

 Writing a plugin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now that we've defined our plug-in, we can now write the code for our plug-in.
+Now that we've defined our plugin, we can now write the code for our plugin.

-Please note that no code will be run *before* the plug-in has been installed.
-A registered plug-in is not the same as an installed plug-in.
+Please note that no code will be run *before* the plugin has been installed.
+A registered plugin is not the same as an installed plugin.
-These are the different kind of states a plug-in can be in: :class:`PluginState <happypanda.interface.enums.PluginState>`.
+These are the different kind of states a plugin can be in: :class:`PluginState <happypanda.interface.enums.PluginState>`.

 Interfacing with HPX
 ****************************************

 HPX plug-ins in a special environment with a special module named ``__hpx__`` to interface with HPX.

-After a plug-in has been registered, it can be installed.
+After a plugin has been registered, it can be installed.
 Installation has to be manually done by the user unless either of the two settings ``plugin.auto_install_plugin`` and ``plugin.auto_install_plugin_dependency``
 are true.

-When a plug-in has been installed, it will be initialized.
-The entry file the plug-in has provided in its manifest will be run upon initialization.
+When a plugin has been installed, it will be initialized.
+The entry file the plugin has provided in its manifest will be run upon initialization.
-The entry file will be run in a special plug-in environment and will be run just like any other Python code.
+The entry file will be run in a special plugin environment and will be run just like any other Python code.

-There are a couple of notable things about the plug-in environment:
+There are a couple of notable things about the plugin environment:

 - The entry file's ``__name__`` will be set to ``__main__`` just like how Python does with its entry file.